Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 }
 ```

+The `max_stimuli` specifies how many stimuli should be rated by one participant, if you want to rate all stimuli, then remove this from the config or set it to a value > number of stimuli.

 ### Start page
 For your specific test you should adapt the start page, so change the test in the `app/templates/welcome.tpl` file.